We at the Women of Today Test Kitchen wanted to try something new this week: making Challah! A traditional and delicious Jewish bread.

 Instructions

-- Switching to a spatula, add the flour one cup at a time, and stirring well after each additional cup of flour until you get to a nice dough consistency that you can turn out onto your countertop and begin to knead.
+• Switch to a spatula, add the flour one cup at a time, and stir well after each additional cup of flour until you get to a nice dough consistency that you can turn out onto your countertop and begin to knead.

-- Knead until smooth and no longer sticky.
-You might need to gradually dust the dough with a little flour to get to the perfect consistency and form in a nice size ball.
+• Knead until smooth and no longer sticky.
+You may need to gradually dust the dough with a little more flour to get the perfect consistency, then form the dough into a nice-sized ball.

-- On your floured countertop, turn out the dough and divide in half.
-Knead each half for five minutes or so, adding flour as needed to keep from getting sticky.
+• On your floured countertop, turn out the dough and divide in half.
+Knead each half for five minutes or so, adding flour as needed to keep it from getting sticky.

-- Divide each half into thirds and roll into long snake about1 1/2 inches in diameter.
-Pinch the ends of the three snakes together firmly and braid from middle.
+• Divide each half into thirds and roll into a long snake about 1-1/2 inches in diameter.
+Pinch the ends of the three snakes together firmly and braid from the middle.

-- Quickly warm your oven to 150 degrees for 3 minutes, then turn oven off.
+• Quickly warm your oven to 150 degrees for 3 minutes, then turn the oven off.

-- On a parchment lined baking sheet, place the two braided loaves.
-Fully open oven door and place the baking sheet into the oven, close the door an let rise until double in bulk, about one hour.
+• On a parchment-lined baking sheet, place the two braided loaves.
+Fully open the oven door and place the baking sheet into the oven, close the door, and let rise until double in bulk, about one hour.

 Enjoy!